jrowellfx/vfxTdUtils/README.md

 It was quite technical so you had to be a bit of a programmer thus the title "Technical Director".

-The "Pipeline" were all the tools we used via the command line to get shots put together.
+Our "Pipeline" was all the tools we used via the command line to get shots put together.
 I expect the term "Pipeline" that we use these days is borrowed from
-Unix "pipes" that is the "|" character which is used to string the output of one command into the input of the next.
+Unix "pipes" that is the "`|`" character which is used to string the output of one command into the input of the next.

 Even with all our powerful tools today, I still find these to be helpful on a daily basis